IvyWang13/ucca_adverbials_dmr/README.md

 ## folder ewt_wiki_100/
-- includes the more human readable full annotation of each sentence in mrp_ucca.csv results.
+- includes the more human-readable full annotation of each sentence in mrp_ucca.csv results.
 - Annotators can refer to the respective graphs for full foundational layer decisions made previously.